awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 1. Choose **Add accounts**\.

 1. On the **Add member** accounts page, under **Enter accounts**, type the AWS account ID and email address of the account that you want to add\.
 Then choose **Add account**\.
+**Important**
+The email address that you specify in this step MUST be identical to the email address associated with the AWS account that you want to add as GuardDuty member account\.

    You can add more accounts, one at a time, by specifying their IDs and email addresses\.
 You can also choose **Upload list \(\.csv\)** to bulk add accounts\.
 This can be useful if you want to invite some of these accounts to enable GuardDuty right away but want to delay for others\.
 **Important**